-in their college career regarding their major program of History.

-GROWTH OF WESTERN CIVILIZATION This course aims to give the student a comprehensive view of the history of civilization from earliest times to 1200 A. D. Required of all students taking the General College Course and of all Pre-Seminary students.

-GROWTH OF WESTERN CIVILIZATION 102.
-A continuation of Course 101.
-Particular attention is given to the great movements which have been significant in the development of western civilization to the present day.

-EASTERN EUROPE SINCE 1815 Three hours 201.
-Russia from 1815 to the near present.
+- 101. GROWTH OF WESTERN CIVILIZATION Three hours This course aims to give the student a comprehensive view of the history of civilization from earliest times to 1200 A. D. Required of all students taking the General College Course and of all Pre-Seminary students. - 102.
+GROWTH OF WESTERN CIVILIZATION Three hours A continuation of Course 101.
+Particular attention is given to the great movements which have been significant in the development of western civilization to the present day. - 201.
+EASTERN EUROPE SINCE 1815 Russia from 1815 to the near present.
 Lectures, readings, and reports.
 Prerequisites: 101 and 102.
-For Sophomores and Juniors.

-202. EASTERN EUROPE SINCE 1815 The Balkan States, Austria, Hungary, and Czecho-Slovakia.
+For Sophomores and Juniors. - 202.
+EASTERN EUROPE SINCE 1815 The Balkan States, Austria, Hungary, and Czecho-Slovakia.
 Lectures, readings, and reports.
-Prerequisites: same as 201.

-203. ENGLISH HISTORY TO 1600 An outline of the political and constitutional history of England.
+Prerequisites: same as 201. - 203.
+ENGLISH HISTORY TO 1600 Three hours An outline of the political and constitutional history of England.
 Prerequisites: 101 and 102.
-For Sophomores and Juniors.

-Three hours ENGLISH HISTORY 1600 TO 1950.
-204. Continuation of 203, which is prerequisite.
+For Sophomores and Juniors. - 204.
+ENGLISH HISTORY 1600 TO 1950.
+Continuation of 203, which is prerequisite.

-Three hours 205.
-EUROPE SINCE 1815 The general history of Europe since 1815, with emphasis on such topics as the revolutionary movement in France, the unification of Germany, the rise of socialism.
+The general history of Europe since 1815, with emphasis on such topics as the revolutionary movement in France, the unification of Germany, the rise of socialism.
 Discussion and assigned reading.
 Presupposes a high school course in general history.